-A day or two before the near year, plan to shop for ingredients.
-You’ll need eggs, half and half, cauliflower, onion, butter, cream cheese, Swiss cheese, and some spices.
+For our version, you’ll need eggs, half and half, cauliflower, onion, butter, cream cheese, Swiss cheese, and some spices.
 If you have leftover bread or rolls around, use them.
-If not, buy those too.
+If not, be sure to stock up before New Year’s Eve day.

-Then, before you go out on New Year’s Eve, tear up the bread or rolls–roughly, no need to be precise about this step.
+Before you go out on New Year’s Eve, tear up the bread or rolls.
+No need to be precise about this step, uneven chunks are totally fine.

 Keep reading for the recipe!